top of page

 There is an additional concern: it is winter in Lebanon.
 Temperatures drop sharply at night.
 For those living in improvised shelters without adequate heating, the cold becomes another threat.

-VV | Humanitarian Intelligence is on the ground, supporting our local partner organization Offre Joie, which has been working in the country for decades, particularly in reconstruction and emergency response.
+VV | Humanitarian Intelligence is on the ground, supporting local initiatives and our partner NGOs, such as Boderless and Offre Joie, which has been active in the country for decades, particularly in reconstruction and emergency response.

 Most of those sheltered are women, children, and elderly people - the groups most vulnerable in situations of displacement.